AROUND

 (5 minute walk)

-Queenstown boasts great shopping for the whole family, including luxury brands, New Zealand design stores, souvenirs, boutique fashion and sports shops all conveniently located in the town centre.
+Queenstown boasts great shopping for the whole family, including luxury brands, New Zealand design stores, souvenirs, boutique fashion and sports and outdoor shops all conveniently located in the town centre.
 There are also art galleries, book shops, gyms and rainy day activities aplenty in our main streets.

 Best food and drink spots in Queenstown